BroadcomMFD/debugger-for-mainframe/README.md

 - They allow live analysis while users continue to use functionaility, minimizing costly downtime.
 - Logpoints can be added on an ad-hoc basis, with no need to pre-plan, so debugging can be done flexibly according to resource availability.
 - Logpoint notes are separate from source code, and require minimal clean-up after debugging is completed.

+### Execution Counts

+Debugger for Mainframe includes an execution count feature which states how many times each line of code is run between each breakpoint or abend in your debugging session.
+The execution count feature is only supported for Batch programs.

+The execution count feature is disabled by default.
+It can be enabled in `launch.json` before you begin your debug session.
+For more information, see [Add Configuration](#add-configuration).

+To enable or disable the execution count feature during your debug session, use the debug console commands `/counts on` and `/counts off`.
+After you submit the `/counts on` command, perform an action which progresses the debugging session to display the execution count.

+The execution count variable is stored on the mainframe and is only reset when you perform an action which progresses the debugging session.
+It is not reset by the `/counts off` command or by closing Visual Studio Code.

+**Note:** The execution count appears in column 80 of the editor window.
+Ensure that your IDE window is wide enough to see it.

 ## Set up Secure Connection